RodrigoFP51/nlp_pipeline_optimization/README.md

 # NLP Pipeline Optmization

-This project aims to give an approach on how to optimize a pipeline on fake news classification dataset.
+This project aims to give an approach on how to optimize a NLP pipeline using fake news classification dataset.